etchteam/offline-ux/src/custom-offline-page.md

 network connections in general is to keep a copy of the websites "shell" in the cache.

 Nearly all websites have a few consistent layout elements across all pages like a header, footer, maybe a page container or sidebar.
-If these elements are added to the cache they can be used to load the page layout instantly on repeat visits.
+If the necessary assets are added to the cache to display these elements can be used to load the page layout instantly on repeat visits.

-By including these elements on the custom offline page it maintains website context
+Including these elements on the custom offline page handles the situation gracefully by maintaining website context.
+The experience will be less disorientating for users and avoid it feeling like they've been booted out of the website.

-- Easy mode: Branded offline page
-  - display part of the app shell so it looks like the user is still in the app
-  - wasted touchpoint?
+Presenting the shell offline is a great first step towards improving the offline page, but it still feels like a wasted touch-point.
+Offline pages are a bit different to other pages like the 404 page because users can't escape it without a network connection, so what else can be done to make the page a bit more engaging?

+## Offline page content

 - Give them something to do
   - self indulgent and unrealistic when building something for a client?
 - keep it current
   - display any blog entries you’ve added to the cache
   - What if we made our offline page so useful that users wanted to navigate to it?
+- Show when the network connection returns
+- Offer to send users what they were looking for once the connection is restored

 ## Examples